 The objective of this tutorial is to hook an imported function in an ELF binary.

-got entry redirects to the plt instruction.¶
+got entry redirects to the PLT instruction.¶

 got entry holds the address in the shared library.¶

-Basically the infection is done in two steps:
+Basically, the infection is done in two steps:

-Firstly, we inject our hook
+First, we inject our hook.

-Secondly, we redirect the targeted function to our hook by patching the
+Second, we redirect the targeted function to our hook by patching the

 #include <stdio.h>